uw-madison-statclub/Sp_2026_Data_Challenge/README.md

 This semester’s Data Challenge is centered around statistical consulting.
 Statisticians are often asked to work in consulting roles on academic and business problems (for example, UW–Madison’s [Statistical Consulting group](https://stat.wisc.edu/statistical-consulting/)), and in this challenge, you will step into that role.

-You will act as a consultant for a business owner preparing to open a new business.
-Using data from 6,990,280 reviews and 150,346 businesses across 11 metropolitan areas, your task is to help the owner make informed, evidence-based decisions before and after opening.
+You will act as a data consultant for a business owner preparing to open a new business.
+Using a comprehensive business and customer review dataset comprising 5 files containing close to 7 million reviews and 150 thousand businesses across multiple metropolitan areas, your task is to help the owner make informed, evidence-based decisions before and after their grand opening.

 Rather than focusing on a single question, this challenge is designed to reflect the kind of decisions consultants actually face: identifying which business attributes are most likely to matter, making predictions about post-opening performance, and communicating recommendations clearly to a non-technical client.
 In the final stage, you will translate your analysis into a concise dashboard, choosing the plots and metrics that best capture what a business owner should pay attention to.

 This challenge emphasizes not only statistical analysis, but also prioritization, interpretation, and communication — all core parts of doing statistics in practice.

-## Problem Statement

-You will act as a data consultant for a business owner preparing to open a new business.
-Using a comprehensive business and customer review dataset comprising 5 JSON files containing close to 7 million reviews and 150 thousand businesses across multiple metropolitan areas, your task is to help the owner make informed, evidence-based decisions before and after their grand opening.

 ### Part 1: The Client Presentation & Dashboard (Presentation)